opencog/link-grammar/bindings/python-examples/README.md

 Python's **linkgrammar** module, e.g.:

 ```
-PYTHONPATH=/usr/local/lib/python2.7/dist-packages
+PYTHONPATH=/usr/local/lib/python3.7/site-packages
 ```
-(Export it, or prepend it to the `python` command.)
+(Export it, or prepend it to the `python3` command.)

 Setting the `PYTHONPATH` is not needed if the default package configuration is used.
 The default configuration installs the python